crate/cloud-reference/docs/glossary.rst

 towards particular customer use cases: lower capacity vs. higher capacity, more storage vs. more processing power, and so forth.
 They can also be further adjusted for different :ref:`scale units<glossary-scale-unit>` per plan.
-Currently there are two subscription plans available on our cloud offers, with more to come in the near future.
+Currently there are four subscription plans available on our cloud offers, with more to come in the near future.
 For more information on choosing the right subscription plan, refer to our documentation `on the subject`_.